 Expert motoring solicitors covering Coventry and the surrounding areas.

-Exceptional Hardship Solicitors Coventry
+Exceptional Hardship Lawyers Coventry

 The Court will also consider the effects of a driving ban on other people and dependants connected to the motorist.
-These third parties are effectively innocent of any offence and would in essence be punished if the motorist were to be disqualified for Totting Up.
+These third parties are effectively innocent of any offence and would, in essence, be punished if the motorist were to be disqualified for Totting Up.
 This can be a very important factor that could mean exceptional hardship would be suffered.

 Loss of employment alone will not automatically amount to exceptional hardship, as it is a reasonably foreseeable consequence of a driving ban.
 However, the implications that arise from loss of employment such as the prospect of bankruptcy or defaulting on your mortgage and the effect on others could potentially amount to exceptional hardship.

-For a driving offence committed in Coventry an exceptional hardship argument would need to be made at Coventry Magistrates’ Court, which can be a daunting and frightening experience for those who are unfamiliar with the Criminal Justice System.
+For a driving offence committed in Coventry, an exceptional hardship argument would need to be made at Coventry Magistrates’ Court, which can be a daunting and frightening experience for those who are unfamiliar with the Criminal Justice System.

 When making an exceptional hardship application the defendant may be required to take the oath and give evidence of their circumstances before the Magistrates’ or District Judge.
 The evidence given is likely to be cross-examined by the Prosecutor, Magistrates or District Judge.